Tontonjo/joix/README.md

 This implies there's no way to customize storages, targets or anything and no consideration about anything else than what's provided:
 no security, checks, validation or anything else.
 There's certainly a lot of things that can be improved - if you think so, please make a PR or dont complain.
-## WARNING:
+## WARNING - ATTENTION:
 The iso is configured with simplicity in mind and is a "press enter" installation - No jokes.
-### This means it will nuke the first hard drive the installer find to install Joix.
+### This means it will nuke the first hard drive the installer find to install Joix, be carfull on the hardware you use.
-Be carfull on the hardware you use
+### L'installer de Joix va complétement effacer le premier disque trouvé, faites donc attention a votre matériel.

 ## What's in the box?
 This Will start the following: